Cape Fear (headland): History

 Giovanni da Verrazzano, the Italian explorer sailing for France, made landfall after crossing the Atlantic at or near Cape Fear on March 1, 1524.

 The name comes from the 1585 expedition of Sir Richard Grenville.
 Sailing to Roanoke Island, his ship became embayed behind the cape.
 Some of the crew were afraid they would wreck, giving rise to the name Cape Fear.
 It is the fifth-oldest surviving English place name in the U.S.

 Cape Fear was the landing place of British General Sir Henry Clinton during the American Revolutionary War on May 3, 1775.

-The 1962 film Cape Fear and its 1991 remake were set at Cape Fear.
+The 1962 film Cape Fear, its 1991 remake, and the 2026 Cape Fear TV Series were set at Cape Fear.